 3.2.
 Particulars of dimensions, capacities, performance ratings, specifications, drawings and other data included in manufacturers' catalogues, price lists or other documents supplied by Adcock constitute only an approximate guide and shall not be of any contractual effect.

 4.1.
-Adcock will deliver or arrange delivery of the Goods to the Customer or to the Customer's agent at the place agreed with the Customer.
-Delivery shall be completed on the completion of unloading of the Goods at the delivery location.
+Adcock will deliver or arrange delivery of the Goods to the Customer or to the Customer's agent to the location set out in the Order or such other location as the parties may agree ("Delivery Location").
+Delivery of the Goods shall be completed on the completion of unloading of the Goods at the Delivery Location.

 4.2.
 Adcock shall use reasonable endeavours to deliver or arrange delivery of the Goods on the dates specified by the Customer or within a reasonable time thereof provided always that the time for delivery shall not be of the essence of the Contract.
 Adcock shall not be liable for any loss or damage whatsoever arising directly or indirectly from any failure to effect delivery within such periods.
 The Customer shall accept deliveries of Goods by instalments.

-4.3.
+4.4.
 If Adcock fails to deliver the Goods, its liability shall be limited to the costs and expenses incurred by the Customer in obtaining replacement goods of similar description and quality in the cheapest market available, less the price of the Goods.
-Adcock shall have no liability for any failure to deliver the Goods to the extent that such failure is caused by a Force Majeure Event or the Customer's failure to provide Adcockwith adequate delivery instructions for the Goods or any relevant instruction related to the supply of the Goods.
+Adcock shall have no liability for any failure to deliver the Goods to the extent that such failure is caused by a Force Majeure Event or the Customer's failure to provide Adcock with adequate delivery instructions for the Goods or any relevant instruction related to the supply of the Goods.

 5.1.
 Adcock warrants that on delivery and if applicable in accordance with the Adcock Warranty period the Goods shall: